MarcosJSanchez02/web-scraper-books/README.md

-# Books Web Scraper
+# 📚 Books Web Scraper

-Python web scraper that extracts 1000 books from [books.toscrape.com](https://books.toscrape.com) and exports the data to a formatted Excel file.
+Python web scraper that extracts 100 books from [books.toscrape.com](https://books.toscrape.com) and exports the data to a formatted Excel file.

 ## Features
-- Scrapes 50 pages automatically
+- Scrapes multiple pages automatically
-- Extracts title, price and star rating for each book
+- Extracts title, price, star rating and category for each book
 - Exports data to Excel with styled headers and auto-adjusted columns

 ## Tech Stack